-How to edit PDFs in Microsoft Word
+Import, export, and edit PDFs in Microsoft Word

-Open Word 2013.
+1. Open Word 2016.
 Select File > Open, then Browse to the folder that contains your PDFs.
 Select a file and click the Open button.
 Notice the selected file appears in the View window on the right.
 For this example, select a file with text and graphics.

-Once you click Open, the following dialog box appears:
+2. Once you click Open, the following dialog box appears:

-Note the message warns that large files take longer to load, and the layout in Word may not look exactly like the original PDF.
-That’s because margins, columns, tables, page breaks, footnotes, endnotes, frames, track changes, and special format options such as font effects (among other things) may differ between the original software used to create the PDF file (such as InDesign, WordPerfect, Microsoft Publisher, Photoshop, etc.) and Word.
+NOTE: The message warns that large files take longer to load, and the layout in Word may not look exactly like the original PDF.
+That’s because margins, columns, tables, page breaks, footnotes, endnotes, frames, track changes, and special format options such as font effects (among other things) may differ between the original software used to create the PDF file (such as InDesign or Microsoft Publisher) and Word.

 Microsoft suggests that text documents transfer and reflow better than documents heavily laden with charts and graphics, tags, bookmarks, footnotes, and/or track changes.
 These additional text blocks often land in the middle of paragraphs or tagged on to the end.
 Be aware of these limitations so you can plan for the outcome and make adjustments as needed.